lukefi/metsi/README.md

 # Mela 2.0 simulator

 Mela 2.0 simulator is a Python based forest growth and maintenance operation simulator developed in Natural Resources Institute Finland.
-It is meant to be the modernized version of the older Fortran based MELA simulator program developed in  since the 1980s.
+It is a part of a software collection replacing the older Fortran based MELA simulator program developed since the 1980s.

 The simulator is a stepwise branching state simulator operating upon forest state data.
 The state data is manipulated by **simulator operations**, which in turn rely upon scientific **model function chains**.